Digital Nomad Life in Saudi Arabia

 What residency documents or visas did I need if I will be in Saudi Arabia for a while?

 "If you plan to stay in Saudi Arabia for a while, you will need a valid passport, a Saudi Arabian visa, and a residency form.
 Depending on the length of your stay, you may also need to take a medical examination and obtain a residence permit.
-Additionally, you might have to apply for a work permit if you plan to take up employment in Saudi Arabia," said one expat in Saudi Arabia.
+Additionally, you might have to apply for a work permit if you plan to take up employment in Saudi Arabia," explained one person living in Saudi Arabia.

 Get Quote